Pinned Thought: I wish someone would ask Donald Trump what he loves about America. (April 22, 2024)

 October 6, 2024

 The economy is is driven by human nature (there's a reason Behavioral economics has become a Nobel-worthy endeavor).
 This explains why mankind has progressed through war and peace, liberal and conservative.
 It may be slow and halting at times, but our ingenuity keeps pushing us forward.
-What has held us back, and threatens to do so in the future, is pestilence, famine and reliance on faith rather than science.
+What has held us back, and threatens to do so in the future, is pestilence, famine and reliance on religious faith to the exclusion of science.
 The Dark Ages, the plague, drought and famine did more to thwart progress than any policy.
 Likewise, climate change and fundamentalism are likely to do more harm than taxes or regulation.

 September 20, 2024